gmkumar2005/idaas-connect-gitops/README.md

 *Optional* : Argocd

-1)	Create a openshift project idaas-connectk
+1)	Create a openshift project idaas-connect
 2)	Clone the project
 3)	Deploy the artifacts on openshift